darkfeline/dantalian/doc/manpage.rst

 --logfilter *MODULE*
    Show only messages from the given module

-These options are for debugging purposes.
+The last three options are for debugging purposes.
 If you run into a bug, run **dantalian** with ``--loglevel=DEBUG --logfile=output.log`` and include the log with the bug report.